 Ba(DramArts), Ba(Arts), Ma(SpPath), MSPA, CPSP

-Sally consults in Lancefield every Wednesday and Thursday.
+Sally consults from her Lancefield clinic every Tuesday, Wednesday and Thursday.